chrisciceron/winnipeg-jets-api-doc/winnipeg-jets-api-doc.md

 # Winnipeg Jets API

-This is a simple API that uses GET methods to retrieve information about Winnipeg Jets team player stats and roster.
+This is a simple API that uses GET methods to retrieve information about Winnipeg Jets hockey team player stats and roster.

 ## Contents
 - [API Reference Index](#api-reference-index)